fred-mba/alx-interview/0x04-utf8_validation/README.md

 - By validating data, you ensure that the text is correctly formatted and safe to use.

 > [!NOTE]
-> Values greater than 255 aren't valid single-byte values in UTF-8.
-To handle an exceeding value (like 467), you need to first consider the lower 8 bits of the value.
-In this case:
+> - Values greater than 255 aren't valid single-byte values in UTF-8.
+To handle an exceeding value (like 467), you need to first consider the lower 8 bits of the value
-> '467' in binary is '111010011' which is a 9 bit number
+> - In this case: '467' in binary is '111010011' which is a 9 bit number.
-> We need to apply the '0xFF' mask, which ensure that only the least significant 8 bits and ignores any higher bits.
+> - We need to apply the '0xFF' mask, which ensure that only the least significant 8 bits and ignores any higher bits.
-> Performing '467 & 0xFF' takes only the last bits of '467', thus:
+> - Performing '467 & 0xFF' takes only the last bits of '467', thus:

 > 111010011 (467) & 11111111 (0xFF) = 11010011 (211)